firesharkstudios/butterfly-server/Butterfly.Example.RealtimeStreamingChart/README.md

----
-title: "Real-time Streaming Chart Example Web App | Butterfly Server .NET"
----

-# Real-time Streaming Chart Example Web App
+# Real-time Streaming Chart Example as Web App

 > A simple real-time streaming chart app built using Smoothie Charts on the client